rorevillaca/monopoly/README.md

 ---

-## Considering groups
+## Considering color groups

 There is one final consideration for the analysis.
 Properties in Monopoly cannot be bought independently; in order to have a building on a group, all the properties on its color group must belong to a player.
-Additionally, to build a hotel all the properties in a group must have either 4 houses or a hotel.
-The last plot considers this and shows the payback per group, depending on the amount of dice rolls in the game.
+Additionally, to build a hotel, all the properties in a group must have either 4 houses or a hotel.
+The last plot considers this and shows the payback per group, depending on the number of dice rolls in the game.

 <p align="center">
   <img src="rolls_color_group_1_hotel.png" />
 </p>

-This plot answers the initial question.
+**This plot answers the initial question.
 The best properties to buy on Monopoly are those on the orange group, followed by the red and yellow ones.
 The total red group price is just over $2,000 (including property and building costs), which is considerably less than the yellow, blue, green, and red groups, and the payback is higher than all other groups for the first 100 turns.
 On average, having hotels on its three properties provides the owner with $78.8 per turn.
-This conclusion considers games with up to 100 rolls, which should be useful in most cases.
+This conclusion considers games with up to 100 rolls, which should be useful in most cases.**